OpenPonk/openponk/repository/DynaCASE.package/DCController.class/README.md

-A DCController is is the parent class to all controller classes.
+A DCController is the parent class to all controller classes.

 Instance Variables
 	model:		<Object>